 Check your role

-You need to be the Subscription Owner to continue.
+You need to be the Owner or a Co-owner to continue.
 You can check your role in the Users tab, under the Status column.

 Deactivate 2-step verification